openfaas/openfaas-cloud/README.md

 This conceptual diagram shows how OpenFaaS Cloud integrates with GitHub through the use of an event-driven architecture.

+Main flows:

+1. User pushes code - GitHub push event is sent to github-event function triggering a CI/CD workflow
+2. User removes GitHub app from one or more repos - garbage collection is invoked removing 1-many functions
+3. User accesses function via router using "pretty URL" format and request is routed to function via API Gateway

 ![](./docs/conceptual-overview-28-sept-2018.png)

 ## Try it out